dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

 Merino API
 ~~~~~~~~~~

-  Firefox sends HTTP requests to Merino for suggestions, all the parameters are
+  Datalus sends HTTP requests to Merino for suggestions, all the parameters are
   listed as follows.
 See `here`_ for the more detailed Merino API document.

 .. _here: https://mozilla-services.github.io/merino/api.html#suggest